HORNBACH Holding AG & Co. KGaA (ETR:HBH) Given a €146.00 Price Target at Warburg Research

 Warburg Research set a €146.00 ($165.91) price objective on HORNBACH Holding AG & Co.
-KGaA (ETR:HBH) in a report published on Wednesday morning, Borsen Zeitung reports.
+KGaA (ETR:HBH) in a report issued on Tuesday morning, Borsen Zeitung reports.

 HORNBACH Holding AG & Co KGaA, through its subsidiaries, develops and operates do-it-yourself (DIY) megastores with garden centers in Germany and other European countries.
 The company's stationary stores offer approximately 50,000 articles in various divisions, including hardware/electrical, paint/wallpaper/flooring, construction materials/timber/prefabricated components, sanitary/tiles, and garden.